quanghuy0497/Web_Crawler/README.md

 # Web_Crawler
-Crawling images and text on website using BeautifulSoup, Urllib and ChromeDriver
+Crawling image and text c on website using BeautifulSoup, Urllib and ChromeDriver

 Install BeautifulSoup, Shutil, Validators and Selenium using pip